YAI-0/YAI-0/README.md

 # 💫 About Me:
-🔭 I actively develop Full Stack applications using Next.js and Nest.js, but I want to focus more on Frontend.
+🔭 I actively develop Full Stack applications using Next.js and Nest.js, but I want to focus more on Frontend. <br>
-⚡ My journey started with Express.js, JavaScript, and AJAX.
+⚡ My journey started with Express.js, JavaScript, and AJAX.  <br>
-🌱 I love new technologies, see no obstacles in challenging tasks, and sometimes create my own libraries.
+🌱 I love new technologies, see no obstacles in challenging tasks, and sometimes create my own libraries.  <br>
-💬 Currently, I’m working on [YAI-team](https://github.com/YAI-team).
+💬 Currently, I’m working on [YAI-team](https://github.com/YAI-team).  <br>
-🤝 I’d be happy to connect with you!
+🤝 I’d be happy to connect with you!  <br>

 ## 🌐 Socials: